• Skip to primary navigation

 Notes

-1. It is a personal preference to peel apples or to leave them unpeeled.
+1. It is a matter of personal preference whether to peel apples or leave them unpeeled.

 2. Use chopped apples to arrange them as a top layer of the cake if desired.